juice-shop/pwning-juice-shop/part2/vulnerable-components.md

 * Try to convince the site to give you a _valid_ token with the required payload while downgrading to _no_ encryption at all.

-### Inform the shop about a more literal instance of typosquatting it fell for
+### Inform the shop about a more sneaky instance of typosquatting it fell for

 This challenge is about identifying and reporting (via the http://localhost:3000/#/contact form) yet another case of typosquatting